cartesi/docs/cartesi-rollups/tutorials/frontend-reactjs-wagmi-application.md

 The [`ERC20Portal`](../rollups-apis/json-rpc/portals/ERC20Portal.md) contract is a pre-deployed smart contract that allows users to deposit ERC20 tokens to the Cartesi backend.

-We will use the `ERC20Portal` contract address and ABI to send ERC20 tokens from the frontend.

 This implementation will be similar to the [depositing Ether](#depositing-ether), but with a few changes to handle ERC20 token transactions.